3.2.10 – Victims’ Economic Security and Safety Act (VESSA) Leave

 4. Employee is prohibited from collecting unemployment insurance while on VESSA leave.

-7. Concurrent Leave: VESSA leave will run concurrently with FMLA leave, including workers’ compensation leave (to the extent that it qualifies) when the reason for VESSA leave also qualifies under FMLA.
+9. Concurrent Leave: VESSA leave will run concurrently with FMLA leave, including workers’ compensation leave (to the extent that it qualifies) when the reason for VESSA leave also qualifies under FMLA.
+If an employee is also entitled to take bereavement leave under the Illinois Family Bereavement Leave Act, the following rules apply:

 PROCEDURE(S):

-1. The employee obtains and completes a VESSA Application Form (available in the Human Resources Office or S:\SRC Info\Forms Printable), at least forty eight (48) hours prior to the anticipated leave date when possible, provides certification of eligibility, and discusses the intention with the appropriate supervisor and the Human Resources Director.
+1. The employee obtains and completes a VESSA Application Form (available in the Human Resources Office or S:\ Forms Printable\Absences, Leave, and Time Reporting), at least forty-eight (48) hours before the anticipated leave date when possible, provides certification of eligibility, and discusses the intention with the appropriate supervisor and the Human Resources Director.
 In cases of emergency, contact the appropriate supervisor as soon as possible.

 2. The employee meets with the Human Resources Director to review the request.
-The Human Resources Director makes a decision in accordance with the Spoon River College policy and notifies the employee in writing of the decision.
+The Human Resources Director decides in accordance with the Spoon River College policy and notifies the employee in writing of the decision.

 3. The Human Resources Director informs the appropriate supervisor of the employee’s VESSA leave.